An example of the modern style polishing

 One more example of the classical polishing style.

-This dark hamon means a little lower edge holding than the bright one.
+In the classical style polishing, the hamon is not enhanced so we can see its' true color.
+This dim hamon means a little lower edge holding than the bright one.
 It is this clarity of polish in the classical style that allows us to determine the hardness of the edge.

 => Episodes by Kokaji, an interesting story of polishing styles